Authors of section

 The skin incision is a proximal extension of the anterolateral incision to approach the talus.

-Landmarks for this incision are based on the anterior fibula proximally and in line with the fourth ray distally.
+Landmarks for this incision are based on the crest of the fibula proximally, down to the tip of the fibula, and then in line with the 4th ray distally.

 Deep dissection